DataWraith/vindinium-starter-go/README.md

 * `-j <number of instances>`

     How many instances of the bot to run in parallel.
 Defaults to 1.

+    Make sure your machine has enough CPU power to support bots running in parallel, or you may run into timeout issues.

+    You probably don't want to run more bots than you have CPU cores, but if you do, make sure that the GOMAXPROCS environment variable is set to a high enough value.

 ### Writing your own bot